 Taylor: Work hard, Play hard is most certainly the way we work over here.
 We are fast paced, energized, and passionate.
 The energy on the floor is actually infectious.
 When someone on the floor closes a deal, they play a song and ring a bell.
 Everyone will celebrate and even the CEO will come by and congratulate them on the deal.

 What is the average ramp time for someone who is seeking an Account Executive promotion?

-Stacey: It is less about the time in the role but more how quickly they are able to get up to speed.
+Taylor: It is less about the time in the role but more how quickly they are able to get up to speed.
 In order to get to the Account Executive role, they really need to be able to sell and demo the product.
 On average this could take 9-16 months.

 What’s unique about the Turbonomic sales development program compared to most other companies?

 Taylor: I think what sets Turbonomic apart is the willingness of the organization, including the executives, to take time out of their day to help make the SDR’s become successful.
 Everyone has the same goal in mind, which is to make Turbonomic successful.
 To do this you need to start with increasing the quality of the top of the funnel activities which is where the SDR organization focuses and adds a ton of value.